 Diabetic Retinopathy Specialist

 Diabetes can have negative effects on your eyes and sight, including blurry vision, cataracts, glaucoma, and retinopathy.
 Diabetic retinopathy means that diabetes complications have caused damage to the blood vessels of the light-sensitive tissue at the back of your eye.
-At Advanced Retina, Dr. Vogel offers diagnosis and management of this condition to patients in and around Delafield and Greenfield, Wisconsin.
-His goal is to help avoid complications that include blindness.
-If you’ve been told you’re at risk of developing diabetic retinopathy, call the office today to schedule your appointment or request more information through the link on this website.
+At Advanced Retina our doctors offer diagnosis and management of this condition to patients in and around Greenfield, Pewaukee and Mequon, Wisconsin.
+Our Doctors goal is to help avoid complications that include blindness.
+If you’ve been told you’re at risk of developing diabetic retinopathy, call the office today to schedule your appointment or request an appointment via our online form.

 Diabetic Retinopathy Q & A